Samyak2/website/content/post/07_audio.md

 title: "How is sound represented in code?"
 draft: true
 summary: "Representation of audio as data."
-date: 2024-08-11
+date: 2024-11-04
 slug: "audio"
 tags:
 - music
 - audio
 ---

-First, a disclaimer.
-I'm not a musician.
-I do not have any formal training in music.
-Though I do have an interest in it and have been learning the guitar for a few months.
-So I could be wrong about music-related concepts.
-Feel free to correct me on those.
+First, a disclaimer: I'm not a musician, nor do I have any formal training in music.
+However, I have a genuine interest in it and have been learning guitar for a few months.
+I might get some music-related concepts wrong, so please feel free to correct me.

 <!-- As I was writing this article, the concepts seemed too obvious to me.
 But that was definitely not the case before I learnt of them.
 I'm sure there's a name for this phenomenon. -->